-Including prescription drugs you must hire an Omaha NE Drug Crime Lawyer.
+Including prescription drugs you must hire an Omaha, NE Drug Possession Lawyer.
 While distribution and manufacturing will raise the penalties, simple possession of most narcotics is a Felony offense.

 While it is only an infraction to possession small amounts of marijuana that minor charge can impact you future.
 If you’re found with more than an ounce of marijuana, or plants, it can result in a distribution charge.
 Also any amount of THC concentrate, wax, oil or hash is a felony.

 Some people feel that since marijuana has been declassified in some State the mere possession of it is not the big a deal.
 After all things seem to be moving in most States to legalize it and/or decriminalize it.
 Be aware that currently NO State has expunged prior drug conviction even when they legalized simple possession.
 Also the majority of employers and/or state and government officials will hold even a minor conviction against you.
 Best to get a trained Criminal Defense Omaha NE Drug Crime Lawyer to fight to have the charge.
 We can help get the drug charges tossed or get a plea to a lower offense if they have sufficient evidence.

 The classification of the charge is the way a state determines what the penalty a party faces when accused of a drug crime.
 Nebraska and Iowa, like most states classify crimes into three different groups: